greg-hutchinson/agile/story/PITCHME.md

 ---
 ## Story points
 - Are a relative estimage of the "Teams" effort - not any individual's effort
-- Usually uses the Fibanocci sequence (loosly defined)
+- Usually uses the Fibanocci sequence (loosely defined)
     - 1,1,2,3,5,8,13,21,34,55,89
 - Are relative to each other
 - Difficult to explain in theory